 You scanned.
 Good move!

-Everything I referenced on stage at COMAR 2026, in one place.
-The research, the videos, the TASTE prompt card, the four moves you can run on Monday.
+The research, the TASTE prompt card, the videos, the four moves you can run on Monday.

 The talk, in three lines